UBC-MDS/NBA-Minutes-Predictor/Proposal.md

 - First we will clean the data, and transform all data labels to be quantitative.
 - Then we will create new features based off the data (e.g. 5, 10, and 20 game rolling averages for various stats).
 - Next, we will split the data into training and testing sets (3:1 ratio).
-Then we plan on analyzing the data and pick parameters that would make the most sense in predicting our target.
+Then we plan on analyzing the data and picking parameters that would make the most sense in predicting our target.
 - Last, we will try different approaches in for our predictive model (decision tree, logisitic regression, etc.) and see which one performs the best.

 ## EDA Analysis and Figures